-No. Because the idea itself is too poorly defined and naive interpretations are often bad for shareholders in practice
+No. Because the idea itself is too poorly defined and naive interpretations are often bad for shareholders in practice (and no law demanding it exists)

-Many of the issues come down to a judgement call about making an costly investment now for higher profits in the future or just giving the cash to shareholders instead.
+Many of the issues come down to a judgement call about making a costly investment now for higher profits in the future or just giving the cash to shareholders instead.
 This is a hard matter of judgement and coping with uncertainty in the future.

 The Shareholder Value movement has been influential in promoting the idea that cashflow to shareholders should be the focus of senior management in quoted companies.
 The movement has led to some beneficial changes in business practice, but has also led many leaders to become overly obsessed with their share prices.
-As John Kay (a british economist and commentator) has pointed out:
+As John Kay (a British economist and commentator) has pointed out:

 Managers who focus closely on the stock price, whether by inclination or because they have incentives to do so, will often fail to serve the best interests even of their stockholders.